Chapter 6: The Roadmap

 Can I access this data?

 If you need lyrics from 200 songs, can you actually get them?
-(Yes—Genius API or manual collection.)
+(Yes: the course dataset includes lyrics from Genius.)

 If you need neuroimaging data, can you get it?
 (Probably not in one semester.)